Help to Buy: ISA - frequently asked questions

 What happens if my house purchase falls through?

 If your conveyancer claims a Help to Buy: ISA bonus but your purchase does not go ahead, we will allow you to pay your Help to Buy: ISA savings into a new Vernon Help to Buy: ISA.
-To do this we will need a Purchase Failure Notice from your conveyancer and closing documents previously issued by the Society.
-You must do this within 12 months of closing your Help to Buy: ISA.
-Your new account may not have the same account number or account conditions but we will provide you with this information at the relevant time.
+To do this we will need a Purchase Failure Notification from your conveyancer and closing documents previously issued by the Society.
+Alternatively, you may approach a different provider to open a new Help to Buy: ISA or any other ISA.
+You must do either within 12 months of closing your Help to Buy: ISA.
+If you open a new account with us, your new account may not have the same account number or account conditions but we will provide you with this information at the relevant time.

 What are the risks?